The-Yak-Collective/yakcollective/_includes/widget-post-list.md

 {% comment %}
     Loop through the `filtered_posts` array.
 Output top-level headings for month and year, changing these as post month and year changes.
-    Only output actual post content if the post author is listed on the `/members/` page (so as not to output posts from "pending" members).
+    Only output actual post content if the post author has "madeyak" status.

     Adapted from: https://stackoverflow.com/a/19104574
 {% endcomment %}